The Password Game: Reception

 The Password Game went viral online soon after release.
 After its first day, the tweet announcing the game was retweeted over 11,000 times, and according to the developer, the game's website received over one million visits.
 The tweet received multiple comments discussing numbers that people reached in the game.
 As reported by Engadget, Twitter mentions of Agarwal were "full of people cursing him for creating" the game and people exclaiming having beaten it, to the surprise of the developer.
 As of October 2023, the game was visited over 10 million times.

 Many critics have contrasted the standardness and simplicity of the game's initial password rules to the absurdity of the following ones.
 The sixteenth rule of the game, which is about finding the best chess move in a specific position, was considered the most challenging by PCGamesN and made other reviewers give up the game.
 While TechRadar and The Indian Express deemed The Password Game to be a good way to kill time, PC Gamer called it "the evilest will-breaking browser game to exist".
 The game was regarded by PCGamesN as possibly "one of the most inventive experiences of the year".
 Polygon described it as a "comedy set in a user interface" that incorporates many secrets behind its apparent simplicity.
 Rock Paper Shotgun discussed the gameplay loop of the game, finding they frequently experienced amusement, followed by effort to fulfill the rule, and feeling satisfied.
-PCWorld felt it emphasized the usefulness of password managers, while TechRadar found it outdated due to tools like password generators.
+PCWorld felt it emphasized the usefulness of password managers.
+TechRadar noted that while the game is a little outdated due to the widespread use of password managers, it still gives players pause for thought on the culture of password usage.